-The Company had a net loss of \$5.9 million for the nine months ended September 30, 2023 (nine months ended September 30, 2022 - \$18.2 million) and at September 30, 2023 had accumulated losses of \$86.1 million (December 31, 2022 - \$80.2 million) since inception, all of which indicate a material uncertainty that may cast significant doubt about the Company's ability to continue as a going concern.
-The properties in which the Company currently has an interest are in the exploration and development stage.
+The Company had a net loss of \$0.6 million for the three months ended March 31, 2024 (three months ended March 31, 2023 - \$2.2 million) and at March 31, 2024 had accumulated losses of \$88.3 million (December 31, 2023 - \$87.6 million) since inception, all of which indicate a material uncertainty that may cast significant doubt about the Company's ability to continue as a going concern.
+The properties in which the Company currently has an interest are in the exploration stage.
 The Company has no revenue-producing operations and earns only minimal income through investment income on treasury, the proceeds from property option agreements, or as a result of the disposal of an exploration asset.
 The Company's ability to continue as a going concern is dependent on its ability to raise sufficient funds through equity capital or borrowings to meet its expenditures and obligations.
-Based on the Company's current and forecast cash position, the Company will need to raise additional funds by December 31, 2023.

 Although the Company has been successful in the past in raising funds to continue operations, there is no assurance it will be able to do so in the future.
 Failure to obtain additional funding on a timely basis may cause the Company to postpone exploration and/or evaluation plans or substantially reduce its operations.
-Circumstances that could impair the Company's ability to raise additional funds, or ability to undertake transactions, are discussed in our AIF dated April 20, 2023, under the heading "Risk Factors", as well as the "Business Risks and Uncertainties" section below.
+Circumstances that could impair the Company's ability to raise additional funds, or ability to undertake transactions, are discussed in our AIF dated April 25, 2024, under the heading "Risk Factors", as well as the "Business Risks and Uncertainties" section below.
 There is no assurance that we will be able to raise the necessary funds in the future.
 In particular, the Company's access to capital and its liquidity is impacted by global macroeconomic trends, fluctuating commodity prices and general investor sentiment for the mining and metals industry.
 There are no known restrictions on the ability of our subsidiaries to transfer or return funds to the parent company.
 The consolidated financial statements do not include any adjustments to the recoverability and classification of recorded asset amounts and classification of liabilities that might be necessary should the Company be unable to continue as a going concern.

 On an ongoing basis, management evaluates and adjusts its planned level of activities, including planned exploration, development, permitting activities, and committed administrative costs, to ensure that adequate levels of working capital are maintained.
-As at the date of this MD&A, the Company's working capital balance, being its current assets less its current liabilities, is approximately (\$0.4) million.
-Management believes that currently available funds are sufficient for base administrative costs, key exploration staff salaries and expenditures required to maintain mineral claims until the end of 2023, assuming no other factors change and with appropriate liquidity management.
-As set out above, additional funding will be required by December 31, 2023.
+As at the date of this MD&A, the Company's working capital balance, being its current assets less its current liabilities, is approximately \$1.8 million.
+Management believes that currently available funds are sufficient for base administrative costs, key exploration staff salaries and expenditures required to maintain mineral claims until the end of 2024, assuming no other factors change and with appropriate liquidity management.
 Additional details on the Company's ability to fund further exploration and operations is set out above.